OpenTermsArchive/contrib-versions/Couchsurfing/Privacy Policy.md

 Occasionally, at our discretion, we may include or offer third party products or services as part of our Services.
 These third parties may have separate and independent privacy policies.
 We therefore have no responsibility or liability for the activities of these third parties and how they collect, use or share information about you.
 Nonetheless, we seek to protect the integrity of our Services and welcome any feedback about these third parties.

-Analytics Services Provided by Others
+Advertising and Analytics Services Provided by Others

-We may allow third parties to provide analytics services in relation to the use of our Services.
-These entities may use cookies, web beacons and other technologies to collect information about your use of the Services, including your IP address, web browser, pages viewed, time spent on pages, links clicked and conversion information.
-This information may be used by Couchsurfing and others to, among other things, analyze and track data, determine the popularity of certain content, deliver content targeted to your interests on our Services and better understand your online activity.
+We may allow third parties to serve advertisements on our behalf across the Internet and to provide analytics services in relation to the use of our Services.
+These entities may use cookies, web beacons and other technologies to collect information about your use of the Services and other websites, including your IP address and information about your web browser and operating system, pages viewed, time spent on pages, links clicked and conversion information.
+This information may be used by Couchsurfing and others to, among other things, analyze and track data, determine the popularity of certain content, deliver advertising and content targeted to your interests on our Services and other websites and better understand your online activity.
+Please note that we may share aggregated, non-personal information, or personal information in a hashed, non-human readable form, with these third parties.
+For example, we may engage a third party data provider who may collect web log data from you or place or recognize a unique cookie on your browser to enable you to receive customized ads or content.
+These cookies may reflect de-identified demographic or other data linked to information you voluntarily provide to us (e.g., an email address) in a hashed, non-human readable form.
+For more information about interest-based ads, or to opt out of having your web browsing information used for behavioral advertising purposes, please visit www.aboutads.info/choices.

 How Do We Protect Visitor Information?